rediris-es/simplesamlphp-module-skin-rediris/README.md

    - `simplesaml-module-skin-rediris/themes/RedIRIS/core/loginuserpass.twig`

-This probably includes change the slider photos, near the end of this file.
+This probably includes changing the vegas slider images, near the end of the file.

-You can also add a link to the tool to recover credentials, if you have one.
+You can also add a link to the tool to recover credentials, if you have one, just uncomment and modify the relevant lines.